 Paradise Stream Resort in Mt.
 Pocono, PA is purchased in January.
-Lum’s Inc. changes its name to Caesars World Inc. in December.
-Life Magazine features the heart-shaped tub at Cove Haven Resort in a feature article about the opening of Interstate 80 which helps to solidify the Pocono Mountains as “The Honeymoon Capital of the World.”
+Life Magazine features the heart-shaped tub at Cove Haven Resort in a feature article about the opening of Interstate 80 which helps to solidify the Pocono Mountains as "The Honeymoon Capital of the World."

-Paradise Stream Resort introduces the Garden of Eden Apple accommodation featuring the in-suites wimming pool.
+Paradise Stream Resort introduces the Garden of Eden Apple accommodation, featuring the in-suites swimming pool.
 Now more than 50 percent of the total accommodations (600 suites) include heated private pools.

 The Roman Towers suite premieres at Pocono Palace Resort and includes a patented 7-foot-tall Champagne Glass Whirlpool Bath-for-Two.